CenterForSpatialResearch/conflict_urbanism_sp2021/_posts/2021-04-18-brustlein.md

 In 1996 a report was prepared for the Bancroft Neighborhood Association evaluating CPTED’s possible effectiveness in there community.
 Interestingly enough the report found that “many residents cited the intersection of Chicago Avenue and East 38th Street as an area they would feel uncomfortable being in at night.
 Yet the actual number of reported robberies that occurred in this area was quite low.
 Therefore efforts to combat vandalism and create more of an appearance of informal surveillance might be an effective means of reducing residents' fears about these areas.”
+(Phillips, 1996)

 Here we see Police activity at the intersection of Chicago Ave and 38th St where George Floyd was murdered.
 Our graphic shows the hyper police activity at the site of the George Floyd incident in contrast to other parts of the community.
 In light of understanding how the built environment heightens law enforcement activity, it was predictable to find data that shows that there are far more incidents reported to police at this intersection than the surrounding areas.